oracle/node-oracledb/doc/api.md

 useful for finding column names of queries, and for finding the names of bind variables used.

-This method performs a round-trip to the database, so unnecessary calls should be avoided.
+This method performs a [round-trip][124] to the database, so unnecessary calls should be avoided.

 The information is provided by lower level APIs that have some